johanberntsson/ozmoo/documentation/manual/manual.md

 ## Colours

 Ozmoo lets you pick two different colour schemes for your game.
-We refer to these to colour schemes as normal mode and darkmode.
-The idea is that you may want lighter text on a dark background when playing at night, while dark text on a light background has proven to be easier to read, when reading large amounts of text.
+We refer to these two colour schemes as normal mode and darkmode.
+The idea is that you may want lighter text on a dark background when playing at night, while dark text on a light background has proven to be easier to read, in well-lit conditions.
 Ozmoo will always start in normal mode, and the player can switch between normal mode and darkmode using the F1 key.
 When switching modes, Ozmoo will change the colour of all onscreen text which has the default foreground colour *or* which has the same colour as the background colour in the mode it's switching to and thus would otherwise become invisible.

 ### Colour switches